Skip to content

 Each student must be enrolled in a minimum of 12 credit hours before being allowed to move in to college housing.
 Residents must maintain 12 semester hours during the semester to remain in housing.

-If I decide to move out/check out of the residence halls, do I get a refund of the room/board charges?
+If I decide to move out/check out of the residence halls, do I get a refund?

-What actions can lead to automatic removal from the Resident Life Program?
+What actions can lead to automatic removal from the Residence Halls?

 Certain acts, including—but not limited to—assault, drugs, drug paraphernalia, theft, weapons, threats, and bullying, are sanctioned with immediate removal from the residence halls.